+English 4 credits

+Math 4 credits

+Science 4 credits

+Social Studies 4 credits

+Personal Fitness & Other PE 1 creditmust have 0.5 credit of Personal Fitness and 0.5 of other PE

+Practical/Performing Arts 1 credit

+Online Course Successful completion of a course through Edgenuity or an online Dual Enrollment course.

-English 4 credits Math 4 credits Science 4 credits Social Studies 4 credits-must have 0.5 credits of Personal Financial Literacy Personal Fitness & Other PE 1 creditmust have 0.5 credit of Personal Fitness and 0.5 of other PE Practical/Performing Arts 1 credit Electives 6 credits 4 credits in Career Academy/Program of Study major 2 credits in other elective courses, which may be combined for a second Career Academy major or minor State Assessments Passing scores needed for: FSA Grade 10 ELA Algebra 1 EOC GPA Cumulative 2.0 or higher Senior Internship Seniors will complete a 40-hour internship and participate in the Senior Expo.
+Electives 6 credits 4 credits in Career Academy/Program of Study major 2 credits in other elective courses, which may be combined for a second Career Academy major or minor

+State Assessments Passing scores needed for: • FSA Grade 10 ELA • Algebra 1 EOC

+GPA Cumulative 2.0 or higher

+Senior Internship Seniors will complete a 60-hour internship and participate in the Senior Expo.